What is Okonomiyaki? Sharing Our Okonomiyaki Experience

 Our Okonomiyaki Experience in Osaka

 We had to rush there for 5 pm from Osaka Castle as seats were limited and queues were known to build up quickly.
-Thankfully we got there just in time to get the last table on the first seating.
+Thankfully, we arrived there just in time to get the last table on the first seating.
 The tantalising smell of cooking Okonomiyaki filled the air, making us even more excited.

 The restaurant exuded a warm and welcoming ambience, with traditional Japanese decor and friendly staff.
 The sight of diners around teppans, enjoying their own Okonomiyaki, added to the inviting atmosphere.